justgook/vinyl/PROJECT_PLAN.md

 - **NEW:** URL parameter parsing for filters
 - **NEW:** Grid layout for filtered results
 - **NEW:** Filter-specific styling
+- **NEW:** Comprehensive E2E testing with Playwright (345 tests passing)
+- **NEW:** ESLint setup for code quality
+- **NEW:** DecapCMS admin interface setup
+- **NEW:** Custom Discogs widget for auto-importing records
+- **NEW:** API token management in widget
+- **NEW:** Auto-fill functionality for all record fields

 **🔄 In Progress:**
-- Testing complete user journey (homepage → filter → detail page)
+- Testing DecapCMS with git-gateway authentication

 **⏳ Next Up:**
-- DecapCMS setup (Phase 2)
+- Setup git-gateway for DecapCMS authentication (Phase 2.1)
-- Bulk import & migration (Phase 3)
+- Bulk import of remaining 192 records from CSV (Phase 3)
+- Global search functionality (Phase 4)
-- Advanced features including search (Phase 4)
+- Advanced features: offline mode, statistics dashboard (Phase 4)

 ---